The Premier League is the top tier of England's football pyramid, with 20 teams battling it out for the honour of being

 Home to some of the most famous clubs, players, managers and stadiums in world football, the Premier League is the most-watched league on the planet with one billion homes watching the action in 188 countries.

 The league takes place between August and May and involves the teams playing each other home and away across the season, a total of 380 matches.

 Three points are awarded for a win, one point for a draw and none for a defeat, with the team with the most points at the end of the season winning the Premier League title.

 The teams that finish in the bottom three of the league table at the end of the campaign are relegated to the Championship, the second tier of English football.

 Those teams are replaced by three clubs promoted from the Championship; the sides that finish in first and second place and the third via the end-of-season playoffs.

 Since the League began in 1992, there have been seven different winners: Manchester United, Arsenal, Chelsea, Manchester City, Blackburn Rovers, Leicester City and Liverpool.
 Man Utd have had the most success with 13 titles in the 25 seasons so far.

 The narrowest winning margin of +8 goal difference came in 2011/12 when Sergio Aguero's goal, deep into stoppage-time on the final day of the season, gave Man City the title in the most dramatic of Premier League finishes.

 The unlikely title triumph came a season after the Foxes avoided relegation by only six points.

-A total of 49 clubs have played in the Premier League, with Brighton & Hove Albion and Huddersfield Town making that debuts in the competition on Saturday 12 August.
+A total of 49 clubs have played in the Premier League, with Brighton & Hove Albion and Huddersfield Town being the latest to make their debuts, in 2017/18.